itsLaraCy/garden/README.md

 # garden
-## The project shows the basics of spaCy and tokenises and perform entities
+## The project shows the basics of spaCy and tokenises and performs entities
 **Install spaCy and then run the programme**